 The Former Taisha Station (旧大社駅, Kyū Taisha Eki) is the retired terminal station of the now-defunct JR Taisha Line.
-Opened in 1912 and served until 1990, the line was once the main entry way to Izumo Taisha Shrine, connecting the area with the Sanin Main Line to Kyoto and beyond.
+Opened in 1912 and served until 1990, the line was once the main entry way to Izumo Taisha Shrine.
 While the former line's railway tracks and other stations have since vanished, Taisha Station has been preserved as a museum.

 Inside the station building, mannequins dressed in railway uniforms are placed beside old ticket machines, photographs and other historical equipment, while a preserved steam locomotive rests outside on a few of the remaining rails.
 The station was designated an Important Cultural Property in 2004 and is one of only three train stations from the Taisho Period to receive this distinction (the others are Tokyo Station and Mojiko Station).